-You should declare all of the income and expenses from your let properties on the property income pages of your personal self-assessment tax return.
-Even if you don't make a profit from the letting, you need to declare the loss you make so it can be deducted from profits made from lettings in a later period.
+You should declare all of the income and expenses from your let properties in the property income section of your personal self-assessment tax return.
+If you make a loss from the letting, you need to declare that loss on your tax return so it can be deducted from profits you make from lettings in a later period.